 Danielle is regularly commissioned to create work for theater, dance and opera companies, as well as for university and college dance programs.
-Her choreography has been presented by the fFIDA in Toronto, The Place in London, UK, Le Festival International de la Danse at La Place des Arts in Montreal, The Seattle International Dance Festival in WA, The Gibney Dance Center in NYC, Endicott College in MA, Keene State College in NH, Endicott College, The Dance Complex, Green Street Studios, and The School for Contemporary Dance and Thought in MA, Providence College, Brown University, AS220's Modern Movements Festival, Roger Williams University, WaterFire Providence, and Festival Ballet, in RI.
+Her choreography has been presented by the fFIDA in Toronto, The Place in London, UK, Le Festival International de la Danse at La Place des Arts in Montreal, The Seattle International Dance Festival in WA, The Gibney Dance Center in NYC, Keene State College in NH, Endicott College, The Dance Complex, Green Street Studios, and The School for Contemporary Dance and Thought in MA, Providence College, Brown University, AS220's Modern Movements Festival, Roger Williams University, WaterFire Providence, and Festival Ballet, in RI.

 She is the artist liaison, co-curator, and lead committee member for AS220’s Providence Dance Festival (now in its fifth year) and has co-produced five evening length dance concerts in Boston and Providence, with other local artists within the past four years.